AndrianV/React-Day2/README.md

 # React-Day2
-There are 2 separate React projects are included:
+There 2 separate React projects are included:

 - `day2` - Here can see everything from the document up until the 5th Exercise(it is included).
 Reflection to the questions is uploaded in a separate copy of the Day2-Exercise document, in [`the PDF document`](https://github.com/AndrianV/React-Day2/blob/master/Day2_Cos_answers.pdf). (answers are highlighted in blue)